Tuesday, May 31, 2022

 Antony is frustrated trying to write a note to a producer and decides his father's penmanship would make a better impression.
 Apparently the use of modern electronics supplants traditional ways of communicating.
 Oliver finally recalls an event to his son from 48 years ago.
 Antony is amused, but apparently not very impressed.

-Antony upset his wife by phone at birthday celebration.
-The psychologist explains that smart phone is stealing time from Antony's wife, Priya and compares to a cigarette addiction.
+Antony upset his wife by phone at a birthday celebration.
+The psychologist explains that the smart phone is stealing time from Antony's wife, Priya and compares teh theft to a cigarette addiction.

 Antony had quit a job to go full into film, but running into financial problems.
 His in-laws visit during rain storm and in the end Oliver and his wife feel belittled.